Jeffvos/license-tool/README.md

 # Systems-license-tools

-Python tool checks for license license validity, currently for:
+Python tool checks for license license validity in comination with mongoDB to store license data, currently for:

 *Jira - Plugins/Apps